metapolator/metapolator/next/docs/architecture.md

 There will be some touching points between our business logic and AngularJS.
 The tightest coupling will be with our data-model.
 AngularJS will provide the *View* on our model and the Controls to change the model.
-Therefore we'll need to define and constanly refine the API of our model.
+Therefore we'll need to define and constantly refine the API of our model.
 When the model changes, AngularJS will react on that.

-Other comunications with our business logic and AngularJS will be provided via the AngularJS services api (`module.constant|value|service` etc.).
+Other communications with our business logic and AngularJS will be provided via the AngularJS services API (`module.constant|value|service` etc.).

 When our business logic changes the model it is in some cases mandatory to inform AngularJS of that, so it updates the views.
 It all boils down to run `$scope.$apply()` or `$scope.$digest()` in one or the other way.
 We will have to document here or in the yet to come Model-Documentation how this has to happen.
-Until there is a better plan, we use the `metapolater.frontend.redraw` method.
+Until there is a better plan, we use the `metapolator.frontend.redraw` method.
 We use this extensively and no another way.
-When the time comes that we need a more robust/less resource hungry interface we'll have it easy to spot the use cases and to create a propper replacement.
+When the time comes that we need a more robust/less resource hungry interface we'll have it easy to spot the use cases and to create a proper replacement.

 Testing
 -------